octomato/preload_page_view/README.md

 Like the name, this is the widget to support Pre-load function for PageView widget.

-For better user experience sometimes we need pre-load the `images`/`web requests` before user really scrolled to next PageView but the official PageView don't support that.So this is the time to use `PreloadPageView`
+For better user experience sometimes we need pre-load the `images`/`web requests` before user really scrolled to next PageView but the official PageView don't support that.So this is the time to use `PreloadPageView`.

-Currently it's only support preload one page, will enhance it latter if people need preload multiple pages.

 ## Usage

-Everything is similar like PageView, you need `PreloadPageView.builder` and `PreloadPageController` to create the PreloadPageView
+Everything is similar like PageView, you need `PreloadPageView.builder` and `PreloadPageController` to create the PreloadPageView.

+Also you can use `preloadPagesCount` to set preload pages count when you need.
 ### Example

 ``` dart